fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 ### Testing Hypothesis

-After a little tidyversing, I created a zoo object that included the DWI count followed by the other controls.
+After a little tidyversing, I made my data CausalImpact ready by creating a zoo object that included the DWI count followed by the other controls.

 ```R
 data <- zoo(cbind(DWI,PI, ABC, AT, CM,FD), dates_d)